zussel/matador/guide/installation.md

 Where `*` is one of the `Visual Studio` strings up from `14`.
 See cmake documentation [here](https://cmake.org/cmake/help/v3.6/manual/cmake-generators.7.html?#visual-studio-generators).
-After generation you find a `oos.sln` solution file in the current directory.
+After generation you find a `matador.sln` solution file in the current directory.